StevenBlack/vocab/readme.md

 ### indefectible
 Perfect; without flaw or defect.
 It can be used to describe a person's character, as well as a perfect diamond or a work of art.
-Pronounced IN-DEE- FECT-L-BLE.

 ### indemnity